krassowski/drug-disease-profile-matching/README.md

 bash data/tcga/download.sh
 ```

-If you strive to reproduce only part of the findings,
-you may want to limit the download to required data sources due to large file sizes.
+If you wish to reproduce only part of the findings, you may want to download only required sources due to large file sizes.

 ### Acknowledgements